prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 He thought a little about the company that he would like to have.

-No, he thought, when everything you do, you do too long, and do too late, you can't expect to find the people still there.
+"No", he thought, when everything you do, you do too long, and do too late, you can't expect to find the people still there.

 The people all are gone.